pipelight/boulette/README.md

 ### Challenges

-In order to execute the provided command you can choose between 2 challenges to be resolved:
+In order to execute the provided command you can choose between some challenges to be resolved:

 - **ask**, which is the default (`--challenge ask`).
 You have to type 'y' or 'n' to resume commande execution.